sig-a11y/tolk/docs/README.md

 * Some screen readers (notably Window-Eyes and ZoomText) support many more functions, but there are no plans to implement any of them.
 * The driver for Microsoft SAPI explicitly disables XML handling because there is no way to be sure SAPI is being used and other drivers don't support this.
 * Window-Eyes is obsolete, but support has not yet been removed.

-## Compiling

-If you want to compile Tolk yourself, here's what you need to build the whole thing:

-* Microsoft Visual C++
-* Windows Software Development Kit (SDK)
-* Java Development Kit (JDK)
-* Microsoft .NET Framework
-* Python
-* Pandoc

-The root directory and `examples` directories contain various batch files as a starting point.
-They assume the required tools are in your `PATH` and that the JDK include directory is in `INCLUDE`.
-For the examples you will also need to copy over any dependency files.

 ## Contributors